BalmungSan/EmergentWords/README.md

    See the License for the specific language governing permissions and limitations under the License.

-Project: WordsFinder; Java application to analyse texts
+Project: EmergentWords; Java application to analyse texts
-Version: 1.1.1-(30_07_2015)-GA
+Version: 1.1.2-(3_08_2015)-GA
-Author: Luis Miguel Mejía Suárez "BalmungSan" (https://github.com/BalmungSan)
+Author and Researcher: Luis Miguel Mejía Suárez "BalmungSan" (https://github.com/BalmungSan) Main Researcher: Juan Carlos Montalvo Rodrigez (http://scienti1.colciencias.gov.co:8081/cvlac/visualizador/generarCurriculoCv.do?cod_rh=0001021150)

 Description:
-   WordsFinder is a simple program with a intuitive graphical interface which allow the user to analyse a text file Supports plain text, doc or docx files and pdf files.
+   EmergentWords is a simple program with a intuitive graphical interface which allow the user to analyse a text file Supports plain text, doc or docx files and pdf files.

+   EmergentWords was development as colavorative work between Luis Miguel Mejía Suárez and the Management Doctoral student Juan Carlos Montalvo Rodrigez.
+For qualitative research on the relation between organizational creativity and innovative companies

    The program have the following usage:
     *The user can find the most repetitive words in the file, excluding some words the user don't want *The user can search for specific words in the file *The user can analyse the file in base of some labels *The user can extract pieces of text in base of a specific word *The user can personalize the database which the program works

    This project use the following dependencies: